ChavishnaR/remembering-old-roblox/tix.md

 ## The Roblox Ticket (Tix) Economy

-Tickets (Tix) were Roblox's former free virtual currency.
-Introduced in 2007 and removed in 2016, Tix allowed users to earn currency through participation and exchange it for Robux through the RoblEX system.
-The removal of Tix marked a significant shift in Roblox's economy and monetization structure.
+Tickets (Tix) were Roblox's original free virtual currency and one of the platform's earliest economic systems.
+Introduced in 2007 and discontinued in 2016, Tix allowed users to earn currency through daily activity and exchange it for Robux using the RoblEX exchange.

+Tix shaped how players participated in Roblox by making items, customization, and parts of the platform accessible without requiring real-world purchases.
+Its removal marked a major shift toward a fully premium economy and fundamentally changed how value circulated throughout the platform.

 ---